benschool/REST-fizz-buzz/README.md

 # REST Fizzbuzz

 A small api which returns a fizzbuzz array using NodeJS Express.
+Run using `npm start` and navigating to localhost:3000.

 ## API Reference